James Holzhauer to appear on 'Jeopardy!' Tournament of Champions

-LAS VEGAS (FOX5) -- Las Vegas hasn't heard the last of Jeopardy James.
+LAS VEGAS (FOX5) -- The world hasn't heard the last of Jeopardy James.

 On Wednesday 'Jeopardy!' announced James Holzhauer will be among the contestants on the show's Tournament of Champions in November.

-'Jeopardy!' champ James Holzhauer donates to cancer charity in Alex Trebek's name
+[RELATED: 'Jeopardy!' champ James Holzhauer donates to cancer charity in Alex Trebek's name]

 Earlier this year, Holzhauer won 32 games on 'Jeopardy!' and took home winnings of $2,462,216 -- falling just $58,484 short of matching champ Ken Jennings' all-time record of $2,520,700 in 2004.